 As briefly mentioned above, your SaaS WMS should have all the features you need to effectively manage your warehouse processes.

-While the specifics may vary for each business, some of the key features to look for are
+While the specifics may vary for each business, some of the key features to look for include:

 Ensure they have the right support system

 Warehouse management systems are often complex and challenging to manage.